hemilabs/heminetwork/api/tbcapi/README.md

 - `bits` is the difficulty target for the block.
 - `nonce` is the nonce used to generate the block.

+#### Address

+An address is an encoded Bitcoin address.
+Supported address types are P2PKH, P2SH, P2WPKH, P2WSH, and P2TR.

+#### UTXO

+A serialised UTXO has the following data:

+- `tx_id` is the transaction ID encoded as a hexadecimal string.
+- `value` is the value of the UTXO.
+- `out_index` is the output index for the UTXO.

 ## Block Headers by Height

 ### Raw data